 Chase Utley and Cesar Hernandez both suffered similar injuries at the big league level in recent seasons and required surgery.
 Crawford’s injury is not nearly as serious, and surgery was not required.

 “It’s a very slight tear, so slight they had to read the MRI three times to find it,” Phillies director of player development Joe Jordan said.
-“He will be immobilized for three to four weeks and 100 percent healthy well before for spring training.”
+“He will be immobilized for three to four weeks and 100 percent healthy well before spring training 2016.”

 Sept 14, 2016: Crawford underwent arthroscopic surgery on his left knee to remove a "loose body."
 The team said Crawford will rest for the next four weeks but will otherwise have a normal offseason.
 He is expected to be ready to play by Spring Training.
 (T Zolecki - MLB.com - Sept 16, 2016)